The Importance of Dog Nutrition

 The most important thing to remember when shopping for healthy dog diets is that dogs are meant to eat meat.
 If you are in doubt, just look at your dog's teeth!
 Animals that are meant to eat primarily herbivorous diets do not have pronounced canines but flat teeth well suited for grinding.
 Any diet for your dog or cat should have high meat content.
 Ideally, meats or meat meals should constitute the first three or four ingredients on the label.

 Dogfoodanalysis.com is a great website offering one to six star ratings on hundreds of dog foods.
+You may also want to check out a newer resource, Dog Food Guru.
 For additional questions on what foods might be best for your dog, check out the Food & Nutrition forums on Dogster.
 Also worth checking out is the Whole Dog Journal's annual dry and wet dog food reviews, available with an annual subscription.

 It may take a little research and experimentation to find the right food for your dog, but you will be repaid for these efforts by many happy, healthy years with your favorite animal(s).